Effective and Efficient Dropout for Deep Convolutional Neural Networks: Experiments

 The overall experimental results on ImageNet dataset are summarized in Table~\ref{tab:imagenet_table}.
-Three representative CNN architectures are adopted for this large dataset, specifically VGG-16~\cite{simonyan2014very} with plain convolutional operation, WRN-50-2~\cite{zagoruyko2016wide} with residual connection and DenseNet-L169-K32~\cite{huang2016densely} with dense connection between layers.
-For this large image classification dataset, we test the combination of drop-layer and drop-channel for WRN-50-2, meanwhile also the combination of drop-path and drop-channel for DenseNet-L169-K32.

-For the plain CNN VGG-16, we obtain 0.28\% accuracy improvement with drop-channel.
-For WRN-50-2, we observe larger improvement of 0.44\% with the introduction of the combination of drop-layer and drop-channel.
-Lastly, with drop-path and drop-channel mechanisms introduced, DenseNet-L169-K32 achieves 0.43\% error rate drop.
-The results of the three architectures on ImageNet further corroborate that the dropout training mechanisms, the application of the four levels of dropouts alone or their combination, can significantly improve the performance if adopted properly.
-The improvement demonstrates that our proposed dropout convolutional building blocks are also beneficial for large image classification dataset.
+Three representative CNN architectures are adopted for the large dataset, specifically VGG-16~\cite{simonyan2014very} with the plain convolutional operation, WRN-50-2~\cite{zagoruyko2016wide} with residual connection and DenseNet-L169-K32~\cite{huang2016densely} with a dense connection between layers.
+We evaluate WRN-50-2 with both \droplayer and \dropchannel, and meanwhile DenseNet-L169-K32 with both \droppath and \dropchannel.
+For VGG-16, we improve accuracy by 0.14\% with \dropchannel.
+For WRN-50-2, we observe a more significant error rate reduction of 0.23\% with the adoption of both \dropchannel and \droplayer.
+With both \dropchannel and \droppath training, DenseNet-L169-K32 obtains a 0.15\% test error rate reduction.
+The results of the three architectures on ImageNet further confirm that the dropout training mechanisms can significantly improve the training of deep CNNs if adopted properly.

-To illustrate the difference between the regularization effect of drop-neuron and drop-channel, we plot training curves of the 190 layer DenseNet on CIFAR-100+ with these two dropouts in Figure~\ref{fig:cifar_error_loss}.
-Left panel indicates that the regularization effect of drop-neuron training is rather limited, which is mainly because channels instead of neurons are the most basic components involved in the convolutional transformation.
-Compared to drop-neuron, however, drop-channel regularizes the model effectively thus achieves significantly better performance.
-With drop-channel, the test error decreases faster and the training is more stable, especially before the first learning rate drop at epoch 150.
-Furthermore, DenseNet regularized by drop-channel learns with higher training loss yet much lower test error, indicating that drop-channel prevents overfitting effectively.
+Finally, to illustrate the difference between the regularization effect of \dropneuron and \dropchannel, we further plot training curves of the 190 layer DenseNet on CIFAR-100+ with the two dropout variants in Figure~\ref{fig:cifar_error_loss}.
+The left panel indicates that the regularization effect of the \dropneuron training is rather limited, which is mainly because the channel instead of the neuron is the more suited structural level for the regularization of the convolutional transformation.
+Compared with \dropneuron, \dropchannel regularizes the model effectively and thus achieves significantly better performance.
+With \dropchannel, the test error decreases faster, and the training is more stable, especially before the first learning rate drop at epoch 150.
+Furthermore, DenseNet regularized by \dropchannel learns with higher training loss while with much lower test error, indicating that \dropchannel prevents overfitting effectively.